ZeeCoder/use-resize-observer/README.md

 Note that using the above will use the polyfill, [even if the native ResizeObserver is available](https://github.com/juggle/resize-observer#basic-usage).

-To use the polyfill as a fallback instead only when the native RO is unavailable, you can polyfill yourself instead, either in your app's entry file, or you could create a local useResizeObserver module, like so:
+To use the polyfill as a fallback only when the native RO is unavailable, you can polyfill yourself instead, either in your app's entry file, or you could create a local `useResizeObserver` module, like so:

 ```ts
 // useResizeObserver.ts